 Once the color of the slices turns reddish-brown, you can pull them out of the machine.
 To cross-check if you have done this right, bend them.
 The slice should not snap in half.

-Once prepared, you can store these delicious crispy, dehydrated jerky pieces into jars for about 2 weeks.
-You get longer shelf life if you store your jerky pieces in the fridge, which they can last for up to two months.
+Once prepared, you can store these delicious crispy, dehydrated jerky pieces in jars for about 2 weeks.
+You get longer shelf life if you store your jerky pieces in the fridge, which can last for up to two months.